radiac/django-tagulous/docs/models/tag_trees.rst

 2. Create a schema migration to change the model fields.
-Because paths are not allowed to be null, you need to add the ``path`` field as a non-unique field, set some unique data on it (such as the object's ``pk``), and then change the field to add back the unique contraint.
+Because paths are not allowed to be null, you need to add the ``path`` field as a non-unique field, set some unique data on it (such as the object's ``pk``), and then change the field to add back the unique constraint.

    To do this reliably on all database types, see `Migrations that add unique fields <https://docs.djangoproject.com/en/1.8/howto/writing-migrations/#migrations-that-add-unique-fields>`_